Boeing sees 787 airborne in weeks; timetable questioned

 Investors expect little impact on operations as the carriers use other aircraft to limit cancellations, with Boeing also likely seen compensating the carriers for losses.

-(Additional reporting by James Topham, Dominic Lau and Yoko Kubota; Editing by Ryan Woo, Bernadette Baum and Todd Eastham)
+(Additional reporting by James Topham, Dominic Lau and Yoko Kubota; Editing by Chris Gallagher, Ryan Woo and Bernadette Baum)